bradywinslow/jammming/README.md

 - **Save to Spotify:** Save your curated playlist directly to your Spotify account.

 ## Technologies Used
-- **HTML5:** Structuring the content of the application.
+- HTML5
-- **CSS3:** Styling and layout of the application.
+- CSS3
-- **JavaScript:** Adding interactivity and dynamic elements.
+- JavaScript
-- **React:** Library used to build application interface.
+- React
-- **Netlify:** Hosting the application directly from this repository.
+- Netlify

 ## Getting Started
-To run Jammming locally, follow these steps:
+To run Jammming locally:

-1. Clone this repository:
+1. Clone this repository and navigate to the project directory:

 ```
 git clone https://github.com/bradywinslow/jammming.git